aerror2/erfly6/README.md

-##H ere is a project mainly writting for flysky I6 to add two features for it:
+## Here is a project mainly writting for flysky I6 to add two features for it:

 1. crossfire for ELRS TX for FSI6
 2. SPI for 127X for implement ELRS TX embeded for FSI6